googlekid/test_repo/README.md

 - [x] 4 weeks of Summer Training on Coal Handling Processess at Hindalco Power Division, Renusagar, Sonebhadra, U.P.
 India

 - [x] 6 weeks of Summer Training on Overview of Thermal Power Plant and Operations in Turbine Operation/Maintenance Division of BTPS Anpara Sonebhadra, U.P.
 India

+---

+## Declaration

+I hereby declare that the above written particulars are true to the best of my knowledge and belief.